Damseling and ‘Chivalry’ in International Negotiations: A Survey Experiment in the Council of the European Union

 Above is a painting of Frau Minne from Southern Germany, 1320-1330 ca. The image depicts the lover presenting Frau Minne with his heart which has been pierced by three arrows.
 There are two German inscriptions with the image, the first of which translates as “Lady, send me solace, my heart has been wounded,” while the second reads as “Gracious Lady, I have surrendered.”

 Frau Minne (vrouw minne) is the personification of courtly love from German Middle Ages.
-She is frequently addressed directly in Minnesang poetry, usually by a pining lover who is complaining about his state of spiritual suffering, but she also appears in the longer Minnerede poems, and in prose works.
+She is frequently addressed directly in Minnesang poetry, usually by a pining lover who is complaining about his state of spiritual suffering.

 She is often referred to as the “Goddess” of romantic love, which is differentiated strongly from other kinds of love such as Christian agape as embodied in the figure of Jesus.
 To make the distinction clear, romantic love is understood as passion, whereas Christian and Buddhist love is understood as compassion.